Voriconazole (By injection)

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, heart disease, heart rhythm problems, pancreas problems, or a mineral imbalance such as low levels of potassium, magnesium, or calcium in your blood.
-Tell your doctor if you had a recent cancer treatment or stem cell transplant.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, heart disease, heart rhythm problems, or electrolyte imbalance.
+Tell your doctor if you recently had cancer treatment or a stem cell transplant.

 Possible Side Effects While Using This Medicine